WHY EARLY LEARNING?

 ECE provides the most benefits to children and society when it’s offered in a universal program.
 Universality also addresses issues such as gender bias, diversity and socioeconomic bias.

-The fact is that an Early Learning and Child Care system that is publicly funded and universally accessible is the smartest investment that Canada can make right now.
-It’s time for us to work together to finally make #ECEforCanada happen.
+The fact is that an Early Learning and Child Care system is the smartest investment that Canada can make right now.
+It’s time for us to work together to finally implement universal #ECEforCanada